 However, for the military, the problem with pocket watches is that when in battle, it could be risky to be searching the pockets of one’s trench coat to reach for one’s pocket watch.
 So, that’s when wristwatches specifically for the military was devised for a more practical means of keeping time.
 Furthermore, this also changed the notion that wristwatches were only meant for women.

 Apart from the field watch, another timepiece that became part of military history also worth noting is the Cartier Tank Watch, a watch with a design said to be based on the military vehicle, hence its name.
-The first of its kind was presented to American forces leader, General John Pershing after the victory of the American forces over Central powers in World War I in celebration of their triumph.
+The first of its kind was presented to American forces leader, General John Pershing, after the American forces’ victory over Central powers in World War I in celebration of their triumph.

 If you’re interested to know more about the field watch and its contribution to military history, you can check out our full article on field watches.